lacounty-isab/workshops/git/readme.md

 ```

 So far, we've restricted the commit range by time only.
-We can also restrict by space.
+We can also restrict by files.
 We can specify a file or
 a directory so that we only see Git commits affecting
 those components.
 The following command lists commits
 that affect files in the `Tables` directory for the